kaisenlinux/manpages-dev/packages/nslookup.md

               novc   This keyword indicates that a virtual circuit should always be used when sending requests to the server.  novc is the default.

               nofail This keyword tries the next nameserver if a nameserver responds with SERVFAIL or a referral (nofail), or terminates the query (fail) on such a response.
 The  default is nofail.

 RETURN VALUES
        nslookup returns with an exit status of 1 if any query failed, and 0 otherwise.

 IDN SUPPORT
        If  nslookup  has been built with IDN (internationalized domain name) support, it can accept and display non-ASCII domain names. nslookup appropriately converts character encoding of a domain name before sending a request to a DNS server or displaying a reply from the server.
 To turn off IDN support, define the IDN_DISABLE environment variable.
-IDN support  is  dis‐ abled if the variable is set when nslookup runs, or when the standard output is not a tty.
+IDN support is disabled if the variable is set when nslookup runs, or when the standard output is not a tty.

 FILES
        /etc/resolv.conf